-Reservation:
+Reservation

 - 1. A study room can be reserved for two (2) hours at a time - 2.
 A minimum of three (3) people are considered as a group - 3.
-Room key can be collected at the library circulation area and student ID card must be presented - 4.
-The study rooms can be reserved through online study reservation booking, phone call, email to the library or physical requested at the circulation area - 5.
-Rooms may be reserved up to two (2) days in advance - 6.
+Room key and the remote controls of AC and LCD projector can be collected at the library circulation area and student ID card must be presented - 4.
+The study rooms can be reserved through online study reservation booking, phone call, email to the library or physical requested at the circulation area

+- 5. Rooms may be reserved up to two (2) days in advance - 6.
 A grace period of 10 minutes is given, if the room is not occupied by an eligible group, the reservation will be forfeited.
 The room will be given to another group - 7.
-Back to back reservations of the room are not allowed.
+Back to back reservation of the room is not allowed.
 However, the group can stay in the room provided that there is no other group waiting. - 8.
 Drinks can be consumed within the room.
 Eating food is not permitted.
 Please maintain cleanliness.